 Exposure of the embryo in the first three weeks following conception is not likely to result in adverse effects in the liveborn child.
-Nevertheless, X-ray examinations causing direct exposures to the abdomen or pelvis of women likely to be pregnant should be avoided unless there are strong clinical indications.

 Plain X-ray examinations of area remote from the fetus, such as the chest, skull of extremities, can be done safely at any time during pregnancy, provided with proper radiation protection measures.